Last updated on May 9th, 2023.

 Most walking socks have extra-thick padded heels and soles to stop friction between the foot and the boot, but there are also double-layer socks that have an inner liner that sticks to the foot and an outer liner that moves with the boot.

-There are lots of choices for double layer socks, but the brand that is widely regarded as the best is 1000 Mile.
+There are lots of choices for double layer socks, but the brand that’s widely regarded as the best walking socks to prevent blisters are 1000 Mile (see below).

 2: Insulated for cold weather.
 We all know how cold Scotland can get in the winter, but unless you’ve never been here before you won’t realize just how cold it can get.